sorbet/sorbet/website/blog/2019-05-16-State-of-Sorbet-May-2019.md

           ^^^^^^^^^^^^^^^
 ```

-And 63% of call sites[[3](http://#3)] are calling methods with type signatures allowing us to find mismatches in the types of parameters or returns:
+And 63% of call sites[[3](http://#3)] are calling methods with type signatures allowing us to find mismatches in the types of parameters or return values:

 ```Ruby
 # typed: true